ECE-196/docs/content/tutorials/MikiKorolTutorial.md

 center of which will be the bloch sphere vector.
 To realize this we will use a solenoid coil and suspended soft iron bar which will represent the pure state vector.
 To control the pure state vector we will run current through the solenoids to apply magnetic fields and thus a force on the permeable material.

+For time and complexity reasons we will first model just the up spin and down spin of the bloch sphere before jumping into the whole thing.
+This means that the compas needle will point either up or down for now.

 You will also learn how to develop the code to controll the pure state vector to model the mechanics of real quantum bits.